Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Prior to your visit, call the recorded Road & Weather line at 360-565-3131 to check the current status and area information (updated twice daily).

-Road access to Staircase is via Forest Service Road 24, a gravel road along Lake Cushman.
+Road access to Staircase (currently closed) is via Forest Service Road 24, a gravel road along Lake Cushman.
 Olympic National Forest - Lake Cushman Area (usda.gov)

 While no advanced reservations are needed to enter the park this summer, you can save time at park entrances by purchasing your digital park entrance passes on Recreation.gov at no additional cost.
 Once purchased, passes for Olympic National Park must be printed prior to use.
 While in the park, the paper copy is presented at entrance stations and displayed on the vehicle dashboard, particularly when the vehicle is parked at trailheads.
 Connectivity is limited or non-existent in the park, therefore printing the permit in advance is required.
 The pass will be accepted at all park entrance stations.